 Walnuts are available both raw or roasted, and salted or unsalted.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of walnuts and an in-depth look at its possible health benefits, how to incorporate more walnuts into your diet and any potential health risks of consuming walnuts.
+This article provides a nutritional breakdown of walnuts, a look at its possible health benefits, how to incorporate more walnuts into the diet and any potential health risks of consuming walnuts.

-According to the U.S. Department of Agriculture National Nutrient Database, approximately 1 ounce of raw walnuts (28.35 grams) contains:
+According to the U.S. Department of Agriculture (USDA) National Nutrient Database, 1 cup of unbranded, organic walnuts (30 grams)

-The combination of healthy fats, protein, and fiber in walnuts increase satisfaction and fullness, which makes them a great snack compared to simple carbohydrate foods like chips or crackers.
+The combination of healthy fats, protein, and fiber in walnuts helps to increase satisfaction and fullness.
+This makes them more healthful as a snack, compared with chips, crackers, and other simple carbohydrate foods.

 Consuming plant-based foods of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.

-The monounsaturated and polyunsaturated fatty acids found in walnuts have been shown to decrease LDL (harmful) cholesterol and triglyceride levels, in turn reducing the risk of cardiovascular disease, stroke, and heart attack.
+The monounsaturated and polyunsaturated fatty acids found in walnuts have been shown to decrease LDL (harmful) cholesterol and triglyceride levels.

-According to research published in the Asia Pacific Journal of Clinical Nutrition, routine nut consumption is associated with elevated resting energy expenditure.
+According to research published in the Asia Pacific Journal of Clinical Nutrition, routine nut consumption is associated with higher levels of energy use while resting.

-In trials that compare weight loss using diets that include or exclude nuts, the diets that included nuts in moderation showed greater weight loss.
+In trials that compared weight loss using diets that include or exclude nuts, the diets that included nuts in moderation showed greater weight loss.

 More research is needed on the effects of marginal copper deficiency and on the potential benefits of copper supplements to prevent and manage osteoporosis.